akobr/mono.me/docs/Monorepo/why-centralized-dependencies.md

 - challenging to update a version of a dependency; needs to be done for each project separately
 - to keep the same version of a dependency in all projects is complex, and it is easy to forget some
+  - build in tools of IDEs are having issues to work with large solutions
 - has global knowledge of all used dependencies is difficult
 - it's easy to smuggle in an inconvenient dependency